pyrddlgym-project/pyRDDLGym/docs/jax.rst

     from pyRDDLGym.Core.Jax.JaxRDDLLogic import FuzzyLogic
     planner = JaxRDDLBackpropPlanner(model, ..., logic=FuzzyLogic())

-Customizing the Differentiable Operations
+Customizing the Differentiable Relaxations
 -------------------

 As of the time of this writing, pyRDDLGym only contains one implementation of differentiable logic, ``ProductLogic``, which is based on the `product t-norm fuzzy logic <https://en.wikipedia.org/wiki/T-norm_fuzzy_logics#Motivation>`_.
 The mathematical operations and their substitutions are summarized in the following table.
 Here, the user-specified parameter :math:`w` specifies the "sharpness" of the operation -- higher values mean the approximation becomes closer to its exact counterpart.